 “We believe that zero harm is possible.
 We cannot sell coal associated with injuries and loss of life.
 That’s not our business.
 Four years without any fatalities marks a great milestone for our company and the future of the South African mining industry.
-The leadership and strategic initiatives to improve safety regulations have ensured that all our employees can work in an environment they can trust, and that they can return home to their loved ones unharmed,” said Dr Joseph Matjila, Group Manager: GM for Health and Safety.
+The leadership and strategic initiatives to improve safety regulations have ensured that all our employees can work in an environment they can trust, and that they can return home to their loved ones unharmed,” said Dr Joseph Matjila, Group Manager: Safety and Health.

 Planning early for mine closure is critical to protect the future of the environment and society, and to uplift the surrounding communities.
 That’s why we prioritise closure planning and mining rehabilitation, ensuring we tick all the boxes before, during, and after the operating life of a mine.

 We improve quality of life, morale, productivity and safety for our employees and communities through a health and wellness strategy that extends beyond compliance with regulations to the sustainability of our industry.
 The growth and sustainability of our business depend on healthy and resilient employees and host communities.